github-education-resources/teachers_pet/README.md

 # teachers_pet

-Command line tools that are useful for teaching
+Command line tools to help teachers use GitHub in their classrooms.

 ## Usage